anubiskhan/adventure-day/README.md

 ## Using the application

-This app was decide with ease of use in mind, and as such has a few barriers to entry as possible.
+This app was designed with ease of use in mind, and as such has a few barriers to entry as possible.
 A user simply needs to visit the [site](https://adventure-day.herokuapp.com/).
 Adventure day works as follows:
 - A route from 4 inputs
   - Origin
     - The form auto-populates with user's geolocation if permission is given